aarondl/ultimateq/README.md

 What follows is a sample of the bot api for some basic greeter bot.
 Keep in mind that he can use much more fine-grained APIs allowing you more control of how he's run.
-ALso see simple.go for a much bigger example.
+See simple.go for a much bigger example.

 The bot.Run() function reads in a config.toml, sets up keyboard and signal handlers, and runs the bot until all networks are permanently disconnected.